robertjskelton/robertjskelton.github.io/_posts/2020-07-12-drive-cool-cars-on-a-budget.markdown

 We needed something larger than a Corvette or Fiat to move our dogs around and do more home improvement projects, so I wanted to get something reliable SUV that would last a very long time.
 I did my research and decided on a Toyota 4Runner, with leather and a V8.
 So the 4th generation (2003-2009) Toyota 4Runner V8 Limited.
 Unfortunately, those are rare, and relatively expensive.
 Then I found out that Lexus made the same car, with more factory options and it's even nicer than the 4Runner, has a V8, leather, and it sells for less than a V8 Limited 4Runner.
 That sold me.

-I was originally planning to buy a 2003 model in Pennsylvania for $5,000, but it had rust, was a little rough, and the owner was seeming like he was never going to deliver it.
+I was originally going to buy a 2003 GX470 in Pennsylvania for $5,000, but it had rust, was a little rough, and the owner was seeming like he was never going to deliver it.
 I was paying him to drive it down, but he flaked on me 3 separate times.
 I had searches set up on every website you can think of, and not many come up for sale.
-One ended up showing up in Melbourne, FL, where I live, for 10k.
+One ended up showing up in my city for $10k.
 It was more than I was wanting to spend, but it was much lower miles, newer, and nicer than I was planning on buying.

-It was this one that I bought.
-I was going to go look at it, so I scheduled and appointment with this local car dealer for the next day.
+I was planning to go look at it, so I scheduled and appointment with this local car dealer for the next day.
 They called me that day and said the car had already sold, pending financing.
 Oh well.

 They called me back another day later and said financing fell through, so I went down that day and bought it, putting almost $7k of the purchase on a Capital One Venture card to get a signing bonus!
 This car was nearly perfect, super low miles for the model, recent maintenance on the timing belt and water pump, new battery, tires, brakes - it needs nothing.
 I got this car for below market (the car would've sold the next day if I didn't buy it), and I plan on driving it until it dies.
 This is a car that needs very little maintenance since it's a Toyota, it'll run 3,4,500k miles, and I'm already loving it.